 At some point I dare to ask, “Ped, may we see your house?”
 I asked him hoping not to have offended him.
 You directly knew Ped was incredibly proud of his house.
 He built it himself after moving out of his first house.
 He just smiled and is happy to take us into his life at Koh Yao Noi.

 The island is sparsely populated.
-In the east there are the only hotels.
-Here are the beautiful beaches that look like deserted when passing by.
+In the east, there are only hotels.
+Here are the beautiful beaches that look deserted when passing by.
 Hardly anyone lies in the sun or sits in one of the few street restaurants.
 There you can also find a bigger village where we stopped for lunch.
 We were offered freshly squeezed juices and wonderful authentic food.
-Meanwhile we recognise our favourites: Sautee chicken skewers, Pad Thai and a local dish whose name I unfortunately never found out.
+Meanwhile, we recognize our favorites: Sautee chicken skewers, Pad Thai, and a local dish whose name I unfortunately never found out.

 A dish cost only three euros and we did enjoy ourselves very much.
 We invited Ped and he was happy to eat with us.

-Just a few kilometres to the south we find the village where Ped lives.
-We left the car and walked over something that looks like a private property of another house, nobody seems to care.
-In the third row we found Ped’s house.
+Just a few kilometers to the south we find the village where Ped lives.
+We left the car and walked over to something that looks like a private property of another house, nobody seems to care.
+In the third row, we found Ped’s house.
 A small wooden cabin he built himself.
 The house is on stilts.
-At the lower end of the stilts there is a rock that helps Ped to discover the termites before they can attack the wood.
+At the lower end of the stilts, there is a rock that helps Ped to discover the termites before they can attack the wood.
+The last thing he wants is to have a termite problem within his house.
+That’s not good for anyone, and my friend had a similar issue that she had to deal with last week.
+Luckily, she was able to contact this pest control indiana service who were able to come in and exterminate them for her.
+She said they were very good, and would urge anyone to make sure that you do everything you can to prevent them from coming in in the first place.
+And that’s what Ped does.
+With the help of the stilts, he’s able to deal with it before it becomes a problem.
 Almost all houses in Thailand are built in this way.
 The house is simple and small.
 Ped always sleeps on the balcony because he has left his bedroom to his sister and her husband.
 The house is well maintained and you can see the love that was put into building it.
 Nevertheless, it reminded us how lucky we are to have grown up in such a more luxurious way and what things are completely normal for us.